 What visual and world improvements are included?

 Resynced moves to high-resolution textures, enhanced lighting, and a dynamic weather system that affects the open sea in real time.
-Ubisoft specifically calls out underwater exploration as "more expansive, beautiful, and perilous than ever before," suggesting the diving sequences have been meaningfully expanded rather than just re-skinned.
+Underwater exploration has been specifically called out as "more expansive, beautiful, and perilous than ever before," suggesting the diving sequences have been meaningfully expanded rather than just re-skinned.

 The dynamic weather system is the detail worth watching closely.
 Weather in the original Black Flag was largely cosmetic.
 If Resynced ties storm conditions to wave height, visibility, and enemy patrol behavior, sailing will feel substantially different from the 2013 version.